SUSE/sesdev/README.md

 First, you should have both [QEMU](https://www.qemu.org/) and [Libvirt](https://libvirt.org/) installed in some machine to host the VMs created by sesdev (using Vagrant behind the scenes).

-Installable packages for various Linux distributions like Fedora or openSUSE can be found on the [openSUSE Build Service](https://software.opensuse.org//download.html?project=filesystems%3Aceph&package=sesdev)
-(OBS).

 ### Install sesdev on openSUSE or SUSE Linux Enterprise